Loaded Potato Wedges

 • Wash and dry potatoes then cut them into 8 wedges.

-• Place the potato wedges in a bowl and drizzle with oil and sprinkle with kosher salt.
+• Place the potato wedges in a bowl and drizzle with oil and sprinkle with kosher salt and black pepper.
 Toss well to coat.

 • Spread potato wedges out onto the parchment-lined baking sheet, making sure they do not overlap or touch.